 3 nights in Budapest based on twin sharing basis.

 2 nights in Debrecen based on twin sharing basis.

-Tours in Budapest city, Godollo Palace, Empress Sissi, Horsemen Carriage Ride, boat to lake Tisza.
+Excursion to Godollo Palace, Empress Sissi, Horsemen Carriage Ride & boat ride to lake Tisza.

 Complimentary travel insurance.